probably-missing/rgg/README.md

 # notes (for my sanity)

+just stuff i need to keep track of. if people actually are intrested in this garbage of mine, then i'll make an actual readme.

 ## what happens upon a map being loaded:

 1. handler checks if the map exists